LEGO® Insiders Weekend is coming! 11/23 to 11/24Learn more

 9. Fantasy play

-Anyone with kids will know their role as the sick patient or tea party participant only too well.
-Little ones conjuring up imaginary scenarios like playing school or looking after dolls are officially fantasy play participants.
+Little ones conjuring up imaginary scenarios like playing schools or looking after dolls are officially fantasy play participants.

-But while they’re bossing you about, they’re actually developing their independence and working out the world around them.
+While they’re bossing you about as the sick patient or tea party participant, they’re developing their independence and working out the world around them.
 Add to that the benefit of creativity, language skills and social skills and you’ve got a lovely way to play.
 Try LEGO DUPLO sets like the 3in1 Magical Castle to make these fantastical adventures even better!

 10. Recapitulative play

-Yep, it’s a mouthful.
-And of all the different types of playing, this one is perhaps the most unusual.
+Yep, it’s a mouthful, and perhaps the most unusual.
 It means exploring ancestry through games that look at history, stories and rituals.
-These might include poems and songs, or even fire- and mark-making.
+These might include poems and songs, or even fire and mark making.

 You’re looking to encourage their sense of identity here, allowing them to celebrate their history and lineage.